sidd0128/DynamicCards/README.md

        />
    );
    ```
-   - Abstracts the logic for rendering input fields.
+   - Renders reusable input components for the title, description, and options.

 3. **Dropdown Integration:**
    ```tsx